The placenta is an organ that nourishes the baby in the womb. Placental abruption is when it parts from the womb before a baby is born.

 The exact cause is not always known.
 Other times it may be due to:

 This health problem is more common in older mothers.

-In the early stages, you may not have symptoms.
-If you do, you may have:
+In the early stages, there may not be symptoms.
+Women who do have symptoms may have:

-Your doctor will ask about your symptoms and health history.
+The doctor may ask about your symptoms and health history.
 A physical exam will be done.
 A pelvic exam will also be done.

 You may have:

 Treatment depends on the how much the placenta has separated and the health of the mother and fetus.
 Choices are: